jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 print(x.shape)          # (1, 6)
 ```

-Find the shape of an tensor and reshape it
+Find the shape of a tensor and reshape it
 ```python
 import tensorflow as tf
 import numpy as np